-The Video menu enables you to make adjustments to the projected image.
+The Video menu lets you make adjustments to the projected image.
 The following options are available when the image source is Video.

-Note: The projector's image source must be set to Video, and the video source (such as a VCR or camcorder) must be connected and operating for you to access these menu options (for example, the projector must actually be projecting the image from your video tape, if you're using a VCR).
+Note: The projector's image source must be set to Video, and the video source (such as a VCR, DVD player, or camcorder) must be connected and operating for you to access these menu options.
+(For example, the projector must actually be projecting the image from your video tape if you're using a VCR.)